DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 ### Deploying a template

-Generally, a template's base layers know how to import parameters.json into a format that the upper layers can interpret.
-For example, they may generate tfvars.json, and / or populate environment variables (perhaps with a prefix such as TF_VAR_).
+Generally, a template's base layers know how to import `parameters.json` into a format that the upper layers can interpret.
+For example, they may generate `tfvars.json`, and / or populate environment variables (perhaps with a prefix such as `TF_VAR_`).
 They may also know how to contact Vault and export secrets as environment variables (how does this work for remote nodes, though?).

 Some system-level configuration options (e.g. Vault connection details) are always supplied as environment variables.